-Knowing your home and valuables are covered if disaster strikes, means less worry about replacing what was lost.
+Knowing your home and valuables are covered if disaster strikes means less worry about replacing what was lost.
 Keep in mind, the cost to replace your home today could be more than the original purchase price.
-You’ll be much better off if your homeowners policy provides replacement cost of the structure rather than actual cash value.
+You may be better off if your homeowners policy provides replacement cost of the structure rather than actual cash value.

 Consider a separate rider to cover expensive items and other valuables that exceed the basic policy coverage.
-You may even need to add a business rider if you or your spouse maintain a home office.
 Again, make sure you can afford the premiums on such a robust policy.

 Keep life insurance coverage current